SNU-ARC/DecDEC/evaluation/README.md

 ## Usage

 Once you have:
-- A real-quantized model (e.g., from SqueezeLLM or AWQ)
+- A real-quantized model checkpoint (e.g., from SqueezeLLM or AWQ)
 - `cheatsheet.pt` and `thresholds.pt` (produced from `cheatsheet.py` and `thresholds.py` in [`decdec_setup/`](../decdec_setup/))
 - DecDEC hyperparameters (`k_chunk`) from the [autotuner](../autotuner/)